qhull/qhull/README.txt

       - define MANDIR and BINDIR
       - type 'make install'

-Qhull on Unix (Debian)

-  [Jan 2009] Not available yet for Qhull 2010.1

-  The gzip file, qhull.tar.gz, contains documentation and source files for qhull and rbox.
-It should compile on all Unix systems, including Debian.
-  You may also use the source instructions below.

-  To unpack the gzip file
-  - tar zxf qhull.tar.gz
-  - cd qhull

-  Compile with the configure Makefile [R. Laboissiere]:
-  - ./configure
-  - make

 If you need to create a custom build, create projects as follows.
-These instructions assume Visual C++, but similar ones also apply.
+These instructions assume Visual C++, but similar ones apply to other build systems.

   For qhull.exe and rbox.exe only:
     - create a "console application" called "qhull"